Dissolving an LLC

 If you choose to close a Colorado LLC (limited liability company), this will require you to complete several tasks.
 Dissolving the company is a key step that you absolutely cannot skip.

 At formation, you registered your LLC with Colorado.
 Dissolution is formal process that officially ends your company's classification as business entity that is state registered.
 This process also ensures that claimants, including creditors, cannot reach the business.

-The first step towards the voluntary dissolution of your Colorado LLC is checking the operating agreement.
-An properly drafted operating agreement will almost always include a section dedicated to dissolution, which will outline rules of this process.
+The first step towards the voluntary dissolution of your Colorado LLC will be checking the operating agreement.
+An properly drafted operating agreement will almost always include a section dedicated to the dissolution process.
 Most of the time, these rules require LLC members to vote in favor of a resolution that will dissolve the company.
 There is likely a specific requirement of a minimum percentage of LLC members that must vote for the resolution.
 Ensure you follow the procedural requirements outlined in your dissolution rules.
 These may include providing members with advance notice of the meeting or setting the meeting and vote for a particular time.

-After voting to dissolve your LLC, the Secretary of Statement must receive a dissolution statement with the Secretary of State.
+After voting to dissolve your LLC, you must file a dissolution statement with the Secretary of State.
 Under Colorado law, this statement of dissolution must include:

-Additionally, you must provide the state of ID number of LLC.
-So, you do not need to craft the statement of dissolution from scratch or include your dissolution meeting's final minutes.
-The Secretary of State has a sample on its website.
-Colorado legally requires you to file the statement online with the designated filling system.
-Filling bears a 25$ fee.
+You do not need to craft the statement of dissolution from scratch or include your dissolution meeting's final minutes.
+The Secretary of State website has a form you will complete.
+Colorado requires you to file the statement online through the Secretary of State website and pay a $25 fee.

-The online filing is typically processed right away.
+The online dissolution filing is typically processed immediately.
 You should note that following your LLC’s dissolution, others can legally use the business name.

 After the dissolution with the Secretary of State is complete, the LLC still exists, but only to wind up the company's outstanding affairs.
 You can designate at least one manager or member of the LLC to handle the winding up process.